sanyaade-iot/protocol/spi-proposal-no-transaction.md

 The `SPI_DEVICE_CONFIG` is used to configure each attached SPI device.

-In the same spirit as the Arduino SPI library, a `SPI_BEGIN_TRANSACTION` command and a `SPI_END_TRANSACTON` command are available to frame data transfers related to a specific SPI device.
-This is useful in Arduino applications by reinforcing that arbitrary reads and writes can't occur between 2 or more SPI devices without being part of a transaction (since each device may have a different clock speed, data mode, bit order, csPin, etc).

 There are 3 ways to send and receive data from the SPI slave device:

 1. `SPI_TRANSFER` For each word written a word is read simultaneously.